MkVerma643/ChatApplication/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Enter Username in the browser '/' route and you can on the left panel people who are currently online you can directly broadcast a message (http://localhost:3000/chat) send a custome message to a room
+Enter Username in the browser '/' route and you can see on the left panel people who are currently online you can directly broadcast a message (http://localhost:3000/chat) send a custome message to a room (http://localhost:3000/chat/id)

 The page will reload if you make edits.\
 You will also see any lint errors in the console.